-Every year in the spring I do a mason jar soil test to see the soil structure in my garden and decide if I need to make any amendments.
-This is a simple and easy test to take if you are creating a new garden area, you’ve recently moved or you want to do a cool experiment with your kids.
+Every year in the spring I do a mason jar soil test to see the soil structure in my garden.
+It helps me decide if I need to make any amendments to the soil.
+This is a simple and easy test to take if you are creating a new garden area, you’ve recently moved, or you want to do a cool experiment with your kids.

-Sand makes up the largest particles in soil.
-They are rounded, rather than flat.
-This allows for larger space between the particles and water drains quickly.
-Because of this, the nutrients drain faster than clay soil and your plants will need more water and fertilizing.
+Sand makes up the largest particles in soil structure.
+These are rounded, rather than flat and allows for larger space between the particles.
+Water drains quickly from the soil that has a lot of sand and the nutrients drain faster too.
+If your soil is mostly sand the plants will need more water and fertilizer.

 Silt represents the middle size pieces.
 It is made up of rock and mineral particles that are larger than clay but smaller than sand.
 Individual silt particles are so small that they are difficult to see.
 To be classified as silt, a particle must be less than .005 centimeters (.002 inches) across.